Idaho won’t share driver’s license info with US Census

 NAMPA, Idaho (AP) — The U.S. Census Bureau announced last month that it would be sending requests to states asking them to share driver’s license records, following a Trump administration executive order to expand the use of federal, state and local administrative records.

-The U.S. Census Bureau the Idaho Press Friday that Idaho would not be sharing state driver’s license records with the bureau.
+The U.S. Census Bureau told the Idaho Press Idaho would not be sharing state driver’s license records with the bureau.

 The Associated Press reported in October that at least 13 states had refused to share the driver’s license data.